paperarium/paperarium-designer/README.md

 * Open source and free to use
 * Cross platform
   - Windows, macOS and Linux ready.
-* OpenGL-based
+* Vulkan-backed rendering engine

 ## How To Develop

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Qt Creator](https://www.qt.io/product/development-tools).
-Also make sure you have `pkg-config`, installable from Homebrew.
-From your command line:
+To be able to build this application from source, you'll need [Git](https://git-scm.com), [Qt](https://www.qt.io), [Qt Creator](https://www.qt.io/product/development-tools), and the [Vulkan SDK](https://vulkan.lunarg.com).
+Also make sure you have `pkg-config` for VCPKG, installable from Homebrew.
+Then, from your command line:

 ```bash
 # Clone this repository and the VCPKG submodule